idaholab/moose/framework/doc/content/sqa/framework_srs.md

   test suite) shall be publicly available at all times through the repository host provider.
 - Flaws identified in the system shall be reported and tracked in a ticket or issue based system.
-The technical lead will determine the severity and priority of all reported issues and assign resources at his or her discretion to resolve identified issues.
+The technical lead will determine the severity and priority of all reported issues and assign resources at their discretion to resolve identified issues.
 - The software maintainers will entertain all proposed changes to the system in a timely manner (within two business days).
 - The core framework in its entirety will be made publicly available under the [!ac](LGPL)